-4. Discussion
+4. DISCUSSION

-The finding of this study show that the PUIBM has a positive effect on the trust in the e-marketplaces and align with the previous research findings carried out by Tu et al. (2012), Liu & Tang (2018), Wei et al. (2019) and Wang et al. (2022), who mentioned that e-marketplaces have many institutional safeguards or mechanisms (e.g., online certification, defect product return policy, escrow payment service, and review mechanism) to protect buyers from danger transactions that may occur on the site.
-Eventually, these types of institutional mechanisms mechanism policies boost customer trust in making purchases in the e-marketplace.
-In addition to using the escrow payment service, in order to protect customers from fraud in the e-marketplace, Lazada itself has two special labels that can be used as a reference for shopping security: 100% Buyer Protection and Satisfaction Guarantee.
-On the 100% Buyer Protection policy, consumers can return goods seven days after purchase, while on the Satisfaction Guarantee policy, there is a 14-day deadline for the customer to return the goods that do not conform to the order from e-sellers.
-Furthermore, in an effort to enhance customer confidence as well as privacy and security, Lazada Indonesia has also restricted purchaser personal data.
+The findings of this study show that the perceived usefulness of institution-based mechanisms has a positive effect on trust in e-marketplaces.
+This aligns with Tu et al. (2012), Liu and Tang (2018), Wei et al. (2019), and Wang et al. (2022).
+They mentioned that e-marketplaces have many institutional safeguards or mechanisms (e.g., online certification, defect product return policy, escrow payment service, and review mechanism) to protect buyers from dangerous transactions on the site.
+Eventually, these types of institutional policies boost customer trust in making purchases in the e-marketplace.
+In addition to using the escrow payment service to protect customers from fraud in the e-marketplace, Lazada has two special labels that can be used as a reference for shopping security: 100% Buyer Protection and Satisfaction Guarantee.
+On the 100% Buyer Protection policy, consumers can return goods seven days after purchase.
+In contrast, on the Satisfaction Guarantee policy, there is a 14-day deadline for the customer to return the goods that do not conform to the order from e-sellers.
+Furthermore, to enhance customer confidence as well as privacy and security, Lazada Indonesia has also restricted purchaser personal data.

-Furthermore, the finding of this study also show that the PUSBM has a significant positive influence on e-trust in the marketplace.
-This finding supports the previous research by Lu, Zhang, et al. (2016), and Puspitarini et al. (2021) who describe that the perception of the benefits perceived by consumers from online sellers arises when consumers view the page views of e-shop e-sellers.
-Unlike the concept of offline shopping, where the buyer directly sees, holds, or even tries the goods, buyers on the e-marketplace rely heavily on photos, videos, and detailed information about the product through the seller's web page.
-The more organized the e-seller web page, where the product e-catalogue is well-organized with good image and video quality as well as informative and clear product descriptions, the higher the level of buyer confidence in the e-marketplace.
+Furthermore, the findings show that the perceived usefulness of service-based mechanisms has a significant positive influence on e-trust in the marketplace.
+This finding supports Lu, Zhang, et al. (2016), and Puspitarini et al. (2021), who describe that benefits perceived by online sellers arise when consumers view the page views of e-shop e-sellers.
+Unlike offline shopping, where the buyer directly sees, holds, or even tries the goods, buyers on the e-marketplace rely heavily on photos, videos, and detailed information about the product through the seller's webpage.
+The more organized the e-seller webpage, where the product e-catalog is well-organized with good image, high video quality, and informative and clear product descriptions, the higher the buyer confidence in the e-marketplace.

-This study supports the previous research by Joo (2015), Bao, Li, Shen, Hou, et al. (2016), Lu, Zeng, et al., (2016), (Liu & Tang (2018), and (Pakarti et al., 2022) that showed that the perceived usefulness of the online sellers had a positive influence on the level of buyer trust in e-sellers.
-Positive customer perceptions of an excellent website will encourage positive customer behavior about the e-seller and increase their perspectives of the quality of the products (Lowry et al., 2008).
-In the case of repurchase intention, the PUSBM is formed when the consumer does an evaluation by comparing the information provided by the e-seller with the purchase of the products.
+This study supports Joo (2015), Bao et al. (2016), Lu, Zeng, et al. (2016), Liu and Tang (2018), and Pakarti et al. (2022), who showed that the perceived usefulness of online sellers had a positive influence on the level of buyer trust in e-sellers.
+Positive customer perceptions of an excellent website will encourage positive customer behavior toward the e-seller and increase their perspectives on the quality of the products (Lowry et al., 2008).
+In the case of repurchase intention, the perceived usefulness of the service-based mechanism is formed when the consumer evaluates by comparing the information provided by the e-seller with the purchase of the products.
 If buyers perceive product information to be discordant with their buying experience, they may regard the information as of inadequate quality and ineffective, diminishing the trust they have in the e-seller.